-NCERT solutions class 4 Evs chapter 3 is one the most exciting chapters in the syllabus.
-With questions regarding a baby named Nandu and about your interest in riding animals, this exciting chapter brings along a series of questions and easy to solve topics.
+NCERT Solutions Class 4 EVS Chapter 3 is one of the most exciting chapters in the syllabus.
+With questions regarding a baby named Nandu and its interest in riding animals, this exciting chapter brings along a series of easy-to-solve questions and fun topics.
 Students can download the NCERT Solutions from the links given below.

 Page No: 21